 These two smallpox vaccines are FDA approved and purchased by the U.S. Strategic National Stockpile.
-The US Strategic National Stockpile currently stores more than 300 million doses of smallpox vaccine to protect the U.S. population in the event of reintroduction of variola.
+The U.S. Strategic National Stockpile currently stores more than 300 million doses of smallpox vaccine to protect the U.S. population in the event of reintroduction of variola.
 We believe that the Strategic National Stockpile will continue to be stocked primarily with a live replicating virus vaccine and secondarily with a non-replicating virus.
 ACAM2000[®] is the only replicating vaccinia virus vaccine currently approved by the FDA to protect against smallpox.
 Jynneos[®] is the only non-replicating virus vaccine currently approved by the FDA to protect against smallpox.
-In the post-eradication world, the risk of variola infection is low, so non-replicating vaccines like Jynneos have an appropriate ratio of risk and benefit.
+In the posteradication world, the risk of variola infection is low, so non-replicating vaccines like Jynneos have an appropriate ratio of risk and benefit.
 However, in a potential post-reintroduction world, we believe live replicating virus vaccines like TNX-801 would be administered to healthy, immunocompetent, non-pregnant adults without risk factors such as eczema or heart disease.
-The assessment of efficacy of modern smallpox vaccines and the expected benefit of vaccination policy are based on the historical success of predicate live replicating vaccinia vaccines to control smallpox during the time the disease was endemic.
-We believe TNX-801 has the potential to have improved efficacy relative to non-replicating vaccinia vaccines.
+The assessment of efficacy of modern smallpox vaccines and the expected benefit of vaccination policy are based on the historical success of predicate live replicating vaccines to control smallpox during the time the disease was endemic.
+We believe TNX-801 has the potential to have improved safety and tolerability relative to replicating vaccines and the potential to have improved efficacy relative to non-replicating vaccines.